 How do I get booster shot?

-If you are eligible for a booster shot, you can find a vaccine provider by visiting vaccines.gov, or you can text your ZIP code to 438829, or call 1-800-232-0233.
+Booster doses are free to receive similarly to the first 2 doses.
+You can also find a vaccine provider by visiting vaccines.gov, or you can text your ZIP code to 438829, or call 1-800-232-0233.
 Be sure to bring your vaccination card with you so the booster dose and date can be added.
 If you have lost your vaccination card, contact the vaccine provider where you got your first 2 doses or contact your state health department.
-Booster doses are free to receive similarly to the first 2 doses.